opethe1st/Myaml/readme.md

 # myaml - Minimal YAML
 myaml stands for minimal yaml.
 It is a subset of Yaml and supports only the basic features.
-Wrote this so I flex my specification implementation muscles.
+I wrote this to flex my specification implementation muscles.

 ### How to use this library